abhiam1/REST_API_Tests_for_User_Blog_Project/README.md

                           Responsibility”

 This refers to “ doing just one thing well “  .
-For implementing this best practice of SOC and SOLID , We have separated each test case into different class and different groups as well , so that a test engineer is able to focus on just one functionality at a time for test development and maintenance , without obstructing the execution of a complete test suite during a regression on a smoke test cycle using the classes / groups based testng test suites available .
+For implementing this best practice of SOC and SOLID ,

+1-I have separated each test case into different class and different groups as well , so that a test engineer is able to focus on just one functionality at a time for test development and maintenance , without obstructing the execution of a complete test suite during a regression on a smoke test cycle using the classes or groups based testng test suites available .

+2-Also to make the run cycle faster for classes or groups based testng test suites available , the following paramater of <parallel="classes"> is set which allows creation of parallel threads for faster execution in Testng

+3-The parameter of <verbose="2"> is set to display more detailed console messages for the test engineer to troubleshooting & maintenance.

              D)  Test NG based classes suite as well as Test NG based groups suite :